sashkoristov/DAppMaster-2020W/project/project.md

 1. To avoid uploading OpenCV for each function, and everytime you change them, explore other ways to get the library into your functions.
 1. Stick to a deterministic naming convention for everything you store to the storage, to avoid overwrites.

+Note:
+* this function have the "same" data input folderFrames twice.
+Once, without passing=true, which is a real data input.
+The other one, with passing=true, is needed to pass the same value as output, since it is needed by other functions (`deltaFinderRekog`).

 #### Delta finder, recognition and interpretation (`deltaFinderRekog`)